 Factors to consider here include product specific advances as well as automation, improved back office technologies and things like the rise of Artificial Intelligence.
 Adapt or die is another phrase that rings true in relation to changing technological landscapes.

 Legal considerations involve current and impending legislation that affects business operations.
-These can be things like legislation around emplyment contracts, working hours, data protection, health and safety, emmisions standards, intellectual property, reporting and disclosure requirements, or anything else relevant to the organization in question.
+These can be things like legislation around employment contracts, working hours, data protection, health and safety, emissions standards, intellectual property, reporting and disclosure requirements, or anything else relevant to the organization in question.

-Obviously, these pieces of legislation shape how organizations must opporate to be legally compliant, thus form a key part of strategic decision making.
+Obviously, these pieces of legislation shape how organizations must operate to be legally compliant, thus form a key part of strategic decision making.

 Environmental Factors: